 Radio City shines bright at night.
 Photo by Glyn Lowe via Flickr

 11. Go behind the scenes of your favorite TV shows on an NBC Studio Tour.
 Guests get access to shows such as The Tonight Show Starring Jimmy Fallon, Saturday Night Live, and more.
 If you prefer theater, take a Stage Door Tour at Radio City Music Hall.
 Tours run daily, even during the holidays.

 12. Hit the stores for some retail therapy or holiday shopping.
 There are more than 100 shops to choose from, selling everything from toothpaste to Tumi luggage.

 Watch the nighttime holiday light show at Saks (directly across the street) or gawk at its over-the-top holiday windows.
-Photo courtesy of Saks Fifth Avenue
+Photo courtesy of BFA for Saks Fifth Avenue

-13. On your way out, check out the festive Snow White-themed holiday windows and spectacular light show at Saks across Fifth Avenue, or visit the nearby, recently refurbished St. Patrick's Cathedral, which offers a self-guided audio tour app.
+13. Check out the festive windows and spectacular light show at Saks across Fifth Avenue, or visit the nearby, refurbished St. Patrick's Cathedral, which offers a self-guided audio tour app.